joker-pper/intellij-gpvp-gradle/pro/README_en.md

 ## Preface

-To do a good job, one must first sharpen their tools!
+<b>To do a good job, one must first sharpen their tools!
 Lightweight and fast is our original intention, and we will definitely move forward to save you a lot of time and effort!
-Let more time and value stay in more important places!!! <br/>
+Let more time and value stay in more important places!!!</b><br/>
 <b>I hope it can become a truly valuable plugin, avoiding everyone from spending more energy and effort on these tedious processes.
 Of course, this also requires your support so that we can provide better services and iterations.
 Altruism and self-interest can coexist.
 Let's go further together! </b><br/>